7mohamedezz/shop/docs/README.md

 **Note**: If you configure both connections, the system will automatically sync data between your local and cloud databases.

-#### Getting MongoDB Atlas Connection String:

-1. **Create MongoDB Atlas Account**: Go to [MongoDB Atlas](https://www.mongodb.com/atlas)
-2. **Create a Cluster**: Choose the free tier (M0) for development
-3. **Create Database User**:
-   - Go to "Database Access" in your Atlas dashboard
-   - Click "Add New Database User"
-   - Choose "Password" authentication
-   - Create a username and strong password
-   - Grant "Read and write to any database" privileges
-4. **Whitelist IP Address**:
-   - Go to "Network Access" in your Atlas dashboard
-   - Click "Add IP Address"
-   - Add your current IP or use `0.0.0.0/0` for development (not recommended for production)
-5. **Get Connection String**:
-   - Go to "Clusters" in your Atlas dashboard
-   - Click "Connect" on your cluster
-   - Choose "Connect your application"
-   - Copy the connection string and replace `<password>` with your database user password
-   - Replace `<dbname>` with your database name (e.g., `plumbing_shop`)

 #### Example .env file:
 ```env
 MONGODB_URI=mongodb+srv://myuser:mypassword123@cluster0.abc123.mongodb.net/plumbing_shop?retryWrites=true&w=majority